The C-suite has a key role in cultivating diversity in the metaverse—starting today

-The emergence of the metaverse calls to mind the early days of the internet in the 1990s — new and full of unimaginable potential.
-Although diversity, equity and inclusion (DEI) weren’t the focus when the internet was new, that shouldn’t be the case for the metaverse.
+The emergence of the metaverse calls to mind the early days of the internet in the 1990s—new and full of imaginable potential.
+Although diversity, equity, and inclusion (DEI) weren’t the focus when the internet was new, that shouldn’t be the case for the metaverse.
 And the C-suite can make sure it isn’t.

 DEI values are threaded through the fabric of modern life, and companies have spent years retrofitting DEI strategies across their digital properties.
 The financial and reputational costs have been high.
 Flash forward to today, and the metaverse offers an extraordinary opportunity for a DEI reset.
+The metaverse is the next generation of the internet, and it is being built now.
 Companies have the chance to incorporate accessibility and diversity principles from the start, rather than bolting them on later.

-The same DEI tenets from the physical world apply when cultivating diversity in the metaverse.
-But organisations should go further.
-Although physical barriers disappear in the metaverse, wholly new barriers and challenges emerge, such as agreeing on common terminology, addressing cyber security risks, and determining how to monetise offerings.
+The same DEI tenets from the physical world apply to cultivating diversity in the metaverse.
+But organizations should go further.
+Although physical barriers disappear in the metaverse, wholly new barriers and challenges emerge, such as agreeing on common terminology, addressing cyber security risks, and determining how to monetize offerings, among others.

 Each C-suite leader will likely have a perspective to add to the conversation.
 Read our paper to explore questions for leaders.

 KPMG’s commitment to DEI is a strategic imperative and is rooted in our vision to have a diverse workforce in which our professionals can reach their fullest potential in an inclusive work environmentRead more